 The Pai Hotsprings Spa Resort is located on the way to Ta Pai Hot Springs.
 It’s clearly signposted, so you can’t miss it.
 The resort is 7 kilometers south of Pai’s town center, only a few kilometers away from the White Buddha and Pai Canyon.

 - Entry: 100 baht for non-hotel guests, free for hotel guests

 - Opening hours: 8:00 AM – 6:00 PM

 The Ta Pai Hot Springs are the most popular hot springs in Pai.
 The surroundings are somewhat magical, especially at the crack of dawn.
 Imagine steaming hot springs surrounded by nature, overhanging vines and tree roots reaching all over.
 Magical.

-Don’t forget to take a walk through the park.
+Don’t forget to take a walk in the park.
 Follow the creek up along an easy path leading to the spring.
-The water at the spring is warm enough to boil an egg (80 °C), though this is now prohibited.
+The water in the spring is warm enough to boil an egg (80 °C), though this is now prohibited.

 The path also leads to various baths – ranging between 34°C and 38°C. Although the water is said to have a medicinal effect, it’s best to briefly exit the bath every 15 minutes.
 The vapors made us slightly dizzy after we bobbed around in them for nearly half an hour.